Wouter-IT/map-tutorials/TESTING.md

 ### Resolved
 During development multiple bugs were encountered and resolved.

 - There was a bug causing the hero image to not fully display on larger screen sizer.
-This was resolved after finding out through the chrome devtools that removing the overflow: hidden property from the hero image fixed the issues, which was covering up the edges of the image.
+This was resolved, through the use of chrome devtools, that after removing the overflow: hidden property from the hero image the issues dispapeared.
+The overflow was being hidden.
 ![screenshot of hero image missing on the left side of the screen](assets/images/testing/hero-bug.png)

-- There was an issue with divs exceeding the boundries of the screen, causing some elements to dissapear.
+- There was an issue with divs exceeding the boundries of the screen, causing some elements to disappear.
 It was resolved by giving the section they were in a set width of 100%, and the about-text box a width of 85% so the divs inside it would move closer to the center of the screen.
 The text was then centered with margin 0 auto.
 ![screenshot of divs out of bounds](assets/images/testing/exceed-screen-edge.png)

 - On smaller devices of <450px the quick nav buttons appeared on top of each other and aligned to their right side.
 The issue was caused by their container being too small in width to contain both buttons.
 Reducing the size of the buttons resolved the issue.